Rank 2 local systems and abelian varieties

-\begin{proof} First of all, $D$ is normal; then by \cite[page 6]{faltings2013degeneration} $A_{D}\rightarrow D$ is projective.
-Let $\phi_{D}$ be a polarization of $A_{D}$; abusing notation, we also let $\phi_{D}$ denote the induced quasi-polarization on the BT group $\mathcal{G}_{D}$.
-As $D$ is ample, the complement of $U$ in $X$ has codimension at least 2.
-By Corollary \ref{Corollary:quasi_polarizations_lift} implies that there exists an $n\geq0$ such that the quasi-polarization $p^{n}\phi_{D}$ lifts to a quasi-polarization $\psi$ of $\mathcal{G}_{U}$.
-Applying Serre-Tate \cite[Theorem 1.2.1]{katz1981serre}, we therefore get a formal abelian scheme $\hat{A}$ on $X_{/D}$; the fact that the quasi-polarization lifts implies that $\hat{A}$ is polarizable and hence is (uniquely) algebraizable by Grothendieck's algebraization theorem \cite[TAG 089a]{stacks-project}. \end{proof}
+\begin{proof} It follows from \cite[page 6]{faltings2013degeneration} that $A_{C}\rightarrow C$ is globally projective.
+Let $\phi_{C}$ be a polarization of $A_{C}$; abusing notation, we also let $\phi_{C}$ denote the induced quasi-polarization on the BT group $\calG_{C}$.
+By Corollary \ref{Corollary:quasi_polarizations_lift}, there exists an $n\geq0$ such that the quasi-polarization $p^{n}\phi_{C}$ lifts to a quasi-polarization $\psi$ of $\calG_{U}$.
+Applying the Serre-Tate theorem \cite[Theorem 1.2.1]{katz1981serre}, we therefore get a formal abelian scheme $\hat{A}$ on $X_{/D}$; the fact that the quasi-polarization lifts implies that $\hat{A}$ is polarizable and hence is (uniquely) algebraizable by Grothendieck's algebraization theorem \cite[TAG 089a]{stacks-project}. \end{proof}